ClintH/ixfx-demos/CODE-STYLE.md

 It can be rather ugly to have to use freeze all the time.
 It's best used for objects that are shared amongst parts of your code, where there is the risk of changing by mistake.
 In the demos, the key shared objects _state_ and _settings_ are frozen.

 If you're making an object within a function and it doesn't get returned, it's probably wouldn't be worth the visual clutter of freezing it.

+Note that there are challenges with freezing complex objects and arrays.
+While it's not a perfect solution, it does cover most cases.

 ### Spread syntax